Lauren Bacall: Early life and education

-Lauren Bacall was born Betty Joan Perske on September 16, 1924, in the Bronx, New York City, (Note: In a 1995 interview with Jeremy Isaacs, Bacall claimed to have never lived in the Bronx, though numerous sources state that she was born in the borough.) the only child of Natalie (1901–1969), a secretary who later legally changed her surname to Bacal, and William Perske (1889–1982), who sold medical instruments.
+Lauren Bacall was born Betty Joan Perske on September 16, 1924, in the Bronx, New York City, (Note: In a 1995 interview with Jeremy Isaacs, Bacall claimed to have never lived in the Bronx, though numerous sources state that she was born in the borough.) the only child of William Perske (1889–1982), who sold medical instruments, and Natalie (1901–1969), a secretary who later legally changed her surname to Bacal.
 Both of her parents were Jewish.
 Her mother emigrated from Iași, Romania, through Ellis Island.
 Her father was born in New Jersey to parents who were born in Valozhyn, at that time a predominantly Jewish community in present-day Belarus.

 Bacall's parents divorced when she was six, after which she no longer saw her father.
-She later took her mother's Romanian surname, Bacal, but added an "L" to avoid a mistaken rhyme with "crackle."
+She later took her mother's Romanian surname, Bacal, but added a fanciful "L".
 She was close to her mother, who married Lee Goldberg and moved to California after Bacall became a star.
-Through her father, Bacall was related to Shimon Peres (born Szymon Perski), the eighth prime minister and ninth president of Israel.
+Through her father, Bacall was a second cousin of Shimon Peres (born Szymon Perski), the eighth prime minister and ninth president of Israel, through their shared patrilineal great-grandparents Yehuda and Elke Perski.
 Peres did not know about the relationship until Bacall told him.

 Bacall's family moved soon after her birth to Brooklyn's Ocean Parkway.
 Wealthy uncles funded Bacall's education at the Highland Manor Boarding School for Girls in Tarrytown, New York, a private boarding school founded by philanthropist Eugene Heitler Lehman, and at Julia Richman High School in Manhattan.